 Paradise Valley, formerly known as Camp Winfield Scott, was established in 1864 by W.M.
 Gregg.
 It was Gregg who, upon entering the Paradise Valley to prospect the surrounding Santa Rosa Mountains, first noticed the rich soil of the valley floor.
 He turned around, traded in his miner’s pick and shovel for a plow and built a hay ranch.

 Soon thereafter, many of Paradise Valley’s first residents were driven out by Indians, prompting the establishment of Camp Winfield Scott in the northern part of the valley.

 Paradise City, as it was known then, grew up in the 1860s as a cross between an agricultural community and a mining town.
 Its immediate surroundings were crop and grazing lands, but in the early 1870s, miners struck silver in the same mountains Gregg had turned his back on.

 In all, between 1878 and 1890, approximately $3 million in silver was extracted.
 As the mining boom faded, the town never regained its 19th century prosperity, but with about 100 residents, Paradise Valley is far from a ghost town.

-The Paradise Valley Mercantile, the Paradise Saloon and a gas pump still conduct business.
-Working ranches and farms border the community, and about six miles south of town sits the Stonehouse Country Inn bed and breakfast, a wonderful option for the rat race weary.
+The Paradise Valley Bar and Grill offers a great bite to eat and plenty of libations to whet your appetite.
+There is also a RV Park in this little community.
+Working ranches and farms border Paradise, and about six miles south of town sits the Stonehouse Country Inn, a bed and breakfast and a wonderful option for the rat race weary.

 Plus, there’s nothing like strolling down Main Street, ice cream in hand, on a sunny Sunday afternoon.
 Whether visitors opt for a day trip or an overnight stay, Paradise Valley is perfect for those seeking solitude in a simple place that smells of sanity and fresh, clean air.